a4lamber/SQL/SQL/Learning_SQL_notes.md

             amount = 0);
 ```

 You should avoid the pitfall for both not in and <> all when it comes to null.
 You have to make sure the set of values you use are null-free.
-Any attempt to equate a value to null yields unknown.
+Any attempt to equate a value to null yields unknown. (三种boolean status in SQL, TRUE, FALSE, UNKNOWN)

 > 案例: return the total number of film rentals for all customers in North america.
 North america has canada, united states and mexico.
 Look at the EER diagram shown below,